-This GovTech team built an eCanvas to help persons with disabilities paint
+This GovTech team built an eCanvas to help persons with special needs paint

-By developing a mobile canvas that automatically dispenses paint, engineers at GovTech hope to land a helping hand to persons with disabilities.
+By developing a mobile canvas that automatically dispenses paint, engineers at GovTech hope to land a helping hand to persons with special needs.

 With only her mouth, this 19-year-old painter toggles a joystick positioned next to her face to move around on a wheelchair.
 Due to circumstances surrounding her premature birth, Ms Elaine Eng was born with cerebral palsy—a lifelong, physical disability that affects both movement and posture.